Indianapolis Motor Speedway race results: Porsche Supercup (2000–2006)

 The Porsche Supercup series held twin races, as support to the United States Grand Prix.
 On September 23, 2000, by winning the first of two races, Bernd Maylander earned the distinction of becoming the first driver to win a race of any kind on the Indianapolis Motor Speedway road course.
 All participating cars: Porsche.

-Ferrari Challenge (2000–2002, 2019–)
+Ferrari Challenge (2000–2002, 2019–2022)

 The Ferrari Challenge series held races, as support to the first three United States Grand Prix events.
 Beginning in 2019, the championship returned to IMS with a stand-alone event, featuring four races over two series.
 All participating cars: Ferrari.

 Formula BMW (2004–2007)

 The Formula BMW USA series held twin races, as support to the United States Grand Prix.

-Liberty Challenge (2005–2007)

-The Liberty Challenge was an Indy Pro Series race, held as support to the United States Grand Prix.
-In 2007, twin races were held.
-All participating cars: Dallara/Infiniti.

-Porsche Carrera Cup North America (2007, 2021–)
+Porsche Carrera Cup North America (2007, 2021–present)

 The Porsche Carrera Cup North America, which replaced the IMSA GT3 Cup Challenge in 2021, holds twin races.
 It was held as support to the United States Grand Prix in 2007.
 All participating cars: Porsche 911 GT3 Cup.